tekom - Europe

 Artificial Intelligence Literacy and Adjacent Digital Literacies for the Digitalised and Datafied Language Industry

 Multimodal large language models such as OpenAI’s GPT-4 or Google’s Gemini models are general-purpose artificial intelligence (AI) technologies, which increase to a considerable degree the scope of human intellectual tasks that can be (semi-)automated through cognitive technologies – both in the language industry and in a wide range of other professional fields.
 In this “AI-saturated world” (Markauskaite et al. 2022:2), the division of labour between humans and machines is being reconfigured and new human competences are required in order to live and work in tandem with powerful AI technologies.
 In this talk, I will discuss a range of literacy frameworks that aim to capture an extensive set of digital competences that stakeholders require in light of the AI-fuelled automation of the language industry: 1) A professional machine translation (MT) literacy framework; 2) an MT-specific data literacy framework; 3) an artificial intelligence literacy framework for translation, interpreting, and specialised communication (cf. Krüger 2023, Krüger submitted for publication).
-In this context, I will also present the outcomes of the DataLitMT project (cf. Hackenbuchner/Krüger 2023), which provides training resources for developing data literacy in the context of professional MT literacy, and I will sketch the agenda of the recently established ERASMUS+ consortium LT-LiDER: Language and Translation: Literacy in Digital Environments and Resources, which will also
+In this context, I will also present the outcomes of the DataLitMT project (cf. Hackenbuchner/Krüger 2023), which provides training resources for developing data literacy in the context of professional MT literacy, and I will sketch the agenda of the recently established ERASMUS+ consortium LT-LiDER: Language and Translation: Literacy in Digital Environments and Resources, which will also develop training resources focusing on digital literacies/AI literacy in the language industry.

 Prof. Dr. Ralph Krüger, University of Applied Sciences, Cologne - Germany